jcg5g9/SNOLH_Genomics/README.md

-# Reproduce analyses for the Central Interior Highlands Hybridization project [PUBLICATION CITATION]
+# Reproduce analyses for Gunn et al. 2023
 <font size="+1">Follow the steps listed below in the <b><i>Analyses</i></b> section to reproduce analyses for this study.
 Each step below gives a summary of the analysis and directs you to a general code file (e.g., snolh_structure_analysis.Rmd below in Analysis 1) which then works through the analysis step-by-step.
 This general file will usually point you to other Rmd code, bash shell scripts, or python scripts.</font>

 # Project: Central Interior Highlands Hybridization: Spotted, Smallmouth, Neosho, Ouachita, and Little River Bass (SNOLH)